ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 - **Class:** A blueprint/template that defines the structure (attributes) and behavior (methods) of a type of object.
 - **Object:** A specific instance created from a class, with actual data.

-> **Example/Explanation by Claude:** A class is like an architectural blueprint for a house — it defines what rooms exist and how big they are, but it isn't a house you can live in.
+> **AI Example/Explanation:** A class is like an architectural blueprint for a house — it defines what rooms exist and how big they are, but it isn't a house you can live in.
 An object is an actual house built from that blueprint — you can have many houses (objects) built from the same blueprint (class), each with different paint colors or furniture (different attribute values).

 ### 9.2 The Constructor (`__init__`)
 - The `__init__` method is a special method automatically called when a new object is created from a class.
 It's used to initialize the object's attributes.